ShaikhHamza104/Learn-Python/README.md

 - **Trip Calculator**: Calculate trip costs and logistics.
 - **Password Generator** : Generator strong password including letters , numbers and symbols
 - **Randomized Message Encoder and Decoder** :This Python-based tool encodes and decodes messages by adding random characters and digits, providing a simple yet effective way to obscure the original message for basic privacy needs.
+-**Silent Auction**-Silent Auction is a simple, that allows users to place bids on items without revealing their bid amounts to other participants.
+The application is designed to handle multiple items and bidders simultaneously, ensuring a fair and transparent bidding process.
 ## Contributing

 Contributions are welcome!
 If you have any improvements, bug fixes, or new topics you'd like to add, please submit a pull request.
 Make sure to follow the existing coding style and include comments and documentation where necessary.